In this article, we are going to cover 10 things not to do in a cemetery.

 2. Don’t speed through the cemetery driveways

 This is just common sense.
 If you’re driving into a cemetery (and some are huuuge), drive carefully.
 Sometimes there is a posted speed limit; often not.
-Go about 10 miles per hour, and even slower if you see a funeral service or gathering nearby.
+Go about 10 miles per hour, and even slower if you see a funeral service, funeral procession, or gathering nearby.

 3. Don’t let your kids run wild

 Talk to your children ahead of time.
 Teach them manners and common courtesy.
-Visiting a cemetery is a great way to also teach them about respect for the dead and those who are mourning.
+Visiting a cemetery is a great way to also teach younger family members about respect for the dead and those who are mourning.

 4. Don’t walk on top of the graves

 One common ritual is to avoid walking on top of the graves where people are actually buried.
 You can get close, especially when trying to read a headstone.
-But avoid simply walking, willy-nilly, all over the graves.
+But avoid simply walking, willy-nilly, all over the graves, especially if the family has memorialized their loved one with a grave blanket.

 5. Don’t sit or lean on the headstones, grave markers, or other memorials